 I’m Connie Littlefield.
 Welcome to my website!

 “In all the documentaries about the stupidities of the war against drugs, the smartest documentary yet may well be Damage Done: The Drug War Odyssey,” said The Vancouver Sun, in 2007.
-This film, which I wrote and directed, features Senator Larry Campbell, Judge James Gray, former officer Howard Wooldridge, and NYPD (Retired) Detective Frank Serpico.
+This film, which I wrote and directed, features Senator Larry Campbell, Judge James Gray, Cele Castillo, and NYPD (Retired) Detective Frank Serpico.

-Currently I am in production on a documentary about Ann & Sasha Shulgin, titled “Better Living Through Chemistry.“
+I’ve recently completed a feature documentary film about Ann & Sasha Shulgin, titled “Better Living Through Chemistry.“

 Thanks for stopping by my web site!
 I’m open to all kinds of collaborations, so don’t be shy, get in touch.